italia389/MightEMacs/ReadMe.md

 Notes
 -----
-This distribution of MightEMacs is version 9.0.0.
-64-bit binaries are included for CentOS Linux vers.
-6 and later, Debian Linux vers.
-8 and later, macOS vers.
+This distribution of MightEMacs is version 9.0.1.
+64-bit binaries are included for GNU/Linux variants (built on a CentOS vers.
+6 machine) and macOS vers.
+10.10 and later on Intel.
+The sources should compile on other platforms as well;
-10.10 and later on Intel, and Red Hat Enterprise Linux vers.
-6 and later.
-The sources should compile on other platforms as well; however, this has not been tested and there may be some (hopefully minor) issues which will need to be resolved.
+however, this has not been tested and there may be some (hopefully minor) issues which will need to be resolved.
 If you are compiling on a platform other than one of those listed above and encounter any problems, please contact the author with the details.

 Note that a portion of a library (ProLib) is included which contains routines that are used by the editor.
 The most important ones are in datum.c.
 These